-A DLL may associate an ordinal number with any of its functions.
+Under Windows, a DLL may associate an ordinal number with any of its functions.
 This number may then be used to call the function as an alternative to calling it by name.
 Using NA to call by ordinal number uses the same syntax but with the function name replaced with its ordinal number.
 For example: